 Additionally, the rash may be itchy or sore.

 According to a 2022 review, some of the most common types of COVID-19 rash are:

 - Morbilliform: This is the most common type of rash.
 It resembles measles in appearance, consisting of spots that scatter across the skin.
 Some may overlap to form larger patches of discoloration.

-- Urticarial: Urticaria, or hives, consist of raised, itchy bumps on the skin that doctors call welts or wheals.
-Current data suggest that hives have links to milder cases of COVID-19.
+- Urticarial: Urticaria, or hives, consists of raised, itchy bumps on the skin that doctors call welts or wheals.
+Current data suggest that hives has links to milder cases of COVID-19.

 - Oral lesions: Some people experience sores or ulcers around the mouth and lips.

 - Vaso-occlusive lesions: This type of rash occurs when blood vessels become blocked.
 It is more common in moderate to severe COVID-19 and appears to have associations with a higher risk of pneumonia and needing intensive care.
 The lesions can consist of small or larger patches of discoloration, which may be red or purple.

 Scientists have observed higher rates of the viruses that cause these symptoms — herpes simplex virus and varicella-zoster virus — in hospitalized people with COVID-19.
 This may be because the condition reactivates viruses that can lie dormant in the body.

 If a person develops a new rash and other potential COVID-19 symptoms or has recently been in contact with someone with COVID-19, they should follow local healthcare guidelines for getting a test.

 If a person tests positive for COVID-19, they should stay at home for a